Hekopyooo/yoyohekopyo/README.md

 # yoyohekopyo
-this is all of my game video file
+this is all of my game,but its not game file but my gameplay playing my game enjoy ^^